saltyorg/docs/docs/saltbox/backup/settings.md

     Feel free to submit templates in a PR to Saltbox.

-8. Password used to encrypt/decrypt the configuration files in the OPTIONAL restore service.
+9. Password used to encrypt/decrypt the configuration files in the OPTIONAL restore service.

     Only used on the client side in scripts.

-9. Username used for the OPTIONAL restore service.
+10. Username used for the OPTIONAL restore service.

     Has to be unique across all users of the service.
 Try sticking with a url for the server `box.domain.tld` unique to each server for something easily remembered.

     Usernames are hashed before requests are sent to the restore service.

-10. Path used for the Rsync backups.
+11. Path used for the Rsync backups.

-11. Toggle for using Rsync backups.
+12. Toggle for using Rsync backups.

     Options are: `true` or `false`

-12. Port used by rsync on the target server.
+13. Port used by rsync on the target server.

+## Security concerns

 !!! important